Tuk Tuk Tours

 Explore Bangkok by the iconic tuk tuk

 Over the last few years e-Scooters have become a craze in many cities around the world, and in the last year a few companies have set up e-Scooter pick up points across Bangkok.
-There are even some companies offering eScooter Bangkok tours.
+AND now we are proud to say we are offering Bangkok eScooter tours.

 Globally e-Scooters have received a mixed reaction as to whether they are a good or bad thing.
 In some countries it is illegal to ride on both the pavement and the road, so effectively banning their use in public.
 In Thailand, the uptake is just starting and the verdict is still out.